aaronicsubstances/shrewd-evolver/README.md

     }

     public static List<MyLogRecord> load() {
-        throw new UnsupportedOperationException("Implement loading of logs to be navigated");
+        throw new UnsupportedOperationException("Implement loading and parsing of CSV-formatted logs to be navigated");
     }
 }